List of Sherlock characters: Irene Adler

 Irene Adler (Lara Pulver) is featured in "A Scandal in Belgravia" as a dominatrix, known professionally as "The Woman".
 She takes pictures of her clients during her job as "protection" to make sure her clients don't do anything unfavourable to her.
-Irene is brilliant enough to impress Sherlock, and managed to deceive him; however, she also ends up falling in love with him, which proves to be her downfall.
+Irene is brilliant enough to impress Sherlock, and managed to deceive him; her downfall proves to be falling in love with him.
 She sends Sherlock a series of flirtatious texts, repeatedly requesting to "have dinner" with him.

 Having taken a picture of the information for "Bond Air", she was targeted by Americans, who were working with the British government to trick terrorists into thinking that their bomb would blow up a plane and take the lives of hundreds.
 She was also sought out by Mycroft for incriminating photos of herself and one of her clients, a young (and female) member of the House of Windsor.
 She contacted Moriarty about the Bond Air plan, being given advice on how to use it to her advantage.
 She successfully duped Sherlock into revealing what Bond Air was about, texting the answer to Moriarty, who informed the terrorists.

-Facing off with both the "Holmes Boys", Irene attempted to get a list of demands fulfilled; however, Sherlock figured out the password to her phone – "I am SHER-Locked".
+Facing off with both the "Holmes Boys", Irene attempted to get a list of demands fulfilled; Sherlock figured out the password to her phone – "I am SHER-Locked".
 With her protection gone, Irene was left to the mercy of any who were after her.
 Though it was reported she was beheaded by extremists in Karachi some time later, Sherlock had helped her fake her death.